-Just about one out of four Medicare beneficiaries enroll in a Medicare Advantage plan in Indiana.
+Just about one out of four Medicare beneficiaries enroll in a top Medicare Advantage plan in Indiana.
 Unlike Original Medicare, Medicare Part C in Indiana isn’t standardized, so it’s important to review the co-payments, deductibles, and network rules for each Medicare Advantage plan.
 A Medicare beneficiary might choose a Medicare Advantage Plan in Indiana for 2022 to help control the coinsurance costs included with Medicare Part A and Part B and also to enjoy some extra benefits, such as Medicare Part D prescription drug coverage.
 To learn more specifics, take a moment to read this overview.

-What is Medicare Advantage in Indiana?
+Medicare Advantage Plans in Indiana Overview

 If you are enrolling in Medicare Part A, Medicare Part B and a Part D plan, you may be interested in a Medicare Advantage plan in Indiana that bundles all three parts under one plan.